goreleaser/goreleaser/www/docs/customization/homebrew.md

     # Default is empty.
     download_strategy: CurlDownloadStrategy

-    # Allows you to add a custom require_relative at the top of the formula template
+    # Allows you to add a custom require_relative at the top of the formula
+    # template.
     # Default is empty
     custom_require: custom_download_strategy